Winc is a wine club that doesn’t just deliver wine to your doorstep. It also helps you “discover the wine of your dreams.”

 - Is there a clear next step?
 The “Get Started” button appears twice on the page, and it begins the process of wine personalization.

 Some of Winc’s searchers want personalized wine, some want a subscription box, others want to invest in the company.
 Post-click landing pages should cater to these various desires.
-That’s why, to maintain relevance throughout the campaign, every audience needs a dedicated post-click experience.
-Learn how to create post-click experiences for every audience with a free demo from Instapage.
+That’s why, to maintain relevance throughout the campaign, every audience needs a dedicated post-click landing page.
+Learn how to create post-click landing pages for every audience with a free demo from Instapage.